cogini/elixir-deploy-template/README.md

     elixir-deploy-template

 The host name is not important, you can use an existing server.
-Just use the ssh name in the `inventory/hosts` config and in the `ansible-playbook` commands below.
+Just use the name from your `.ssh/config` file in the `inventory/hosts` config and in the `ansible-playbook` commands below.

 (The template has multiple hosts in the groups for testing different OS versions, comment them out.)